MATEUSZROGALSKI/terminal-portfolio/docs/ci-cd.md

 1. **Build and Push**:
    - Checks out the code
+   - Sets up ESLint with Next.js recommended configuration if needed
    - Sets up Docker Buildx
    - Logs in to the GitHub Container Registry (GHCR)
    - Builds the Docker image